StStefano89/CAS-Applied-Data-Science-2022/README.md

 - M4 Introduction to IT Security for Data Scientists and Ethics and Best Practices
 - M5 Peer Consulting and Selected Readings
 - M6 Deep Learning

+Further explanations about the modules are given in the subfolders.